SmartTokenLabs/TokenScript-Templates/README.md

 ## Summary

-The TokenScript framework is optimised for developing user friendly Tokenised experiences.
+The TokenScript framework is optimised for developing user friendly Tokenised interfaces.

 Utilising web technologies a TokenScript can be created to display information and enable interactions to be made using both on and off chain technologies inside a secure environment.